Know Why You Are Taking A Polygraph Exam

 Know The Polygraph Equipment

 Polygraph equipment has come a long way from the ink-filled prongs seen on television.
-The newest equipment stems from a small box about the size of a man’s loafer.
-Several cords run from the box; one to a computer or laptop, one to a sensor pad placed on the examinee’s seat and four are hooked up to the examinee.
+The newest equipment stems from a small box about the size of a man’s shoe.
+Several cords run from the box; one to a computer or laptop, one to a sensor pad placed on the examinee’s seat, and four are hooked up to the examinee.
+Sometimes two sticky sensors are placed on the palm of your hand.
 It feels like a lot of cords but do not be intimidated.
-The cords hooked to the examinee simply record breathing, heart rate and perspiration.
-It is through the recording of these physical measurements that charts appear on the computer screen and subsequently scored by the examiner.
+The cords hooked to the examinee simply record breathing, heart rate, and perspiration.
+It is through the recording of these physical measurements that charts appear on the computer screen and are subsequently scored by the examiner.
 Relax, breathe normally and give truthful answers.

 Taking The Exam

 The actual exam will take approximately twenty minutes.
-After being hooked up to the sensors and the blood pressure cuff set, a series of pre-determined questions will be asked.
-Answer YES or NO depending on your answer.
-The exam although short may be repeated three times depending on the type of exam given.
+After being hooked up to the sensors and the blood pressure cuff set, a short test is given to acquaint you with the equipment and the examiner to your physiological reactions.
+You will be asked to answer YES or NO, depending on your answer.
+Afterwards, the actual polygraph examination will be conducted under the same conditions and depending on the type of exam given, may be repeated three times.
 The questions asked will be the exact questions agreed upon in the pre-interview.
 No surprise questions will be given.

-After the exam, the examiner will typically step out of the room and score the exam.
-It is common for the examiner to return to discuss the exam results and any concerns regarding particular questions.
+After the exam, the examiner will typically ask you to step out of the room so he can score the exam.
+Once scored, it is common for the examiner to discuss the exam results and any concerns regarding particular questions.
 It may be suggested that one or more questions be repeated or another set of questions given.
-If the examinee failed the polygraph perhaps additional background information is provided by the examinee explaining why that might be.
-The examiner will decide whether or not to re-test.

-Test results are typically scored as Deceptive (DI), Not Deceptive (NDI) or Inconclusive for evidentiary testing and Significant Response (SR) or Non-Significant Response (NSR) for screening tests.
+Test results are typically scored as Deceptive (DI), Not Deceptive (NDI) or Inconclusive for evidentiary testing and Significant Response (SR) or Non-Significant Response (NSR) or Inconclusive for screening tests. for screening tests.
 Purposeful Non-cooperation (PNC) is used when the examinee’s compliance with the instructions necessary to conduct a valid examination is non-cooperative.
 The outcome of the exam is told to the examinee but the written report is typically provided to the requesting party or agency.
-Polygraph exam results of issues of infidelity are not provided at the time of the exam but typically sent to the therapist or involved parties at a later date.
+Polygraph exam results of Infidelity issues are provided at the time of the exam but the report is typically sent to the therapist or e-mailed to the of the individual requesting the examination.